 - 1. Check with your doctor first.
-Since you or someone you care about may be carrying around some extra "baggage," it is wise to get your doctor's "OK" before embarking on an exercise program. - 2.
+Since you are carrying around some extra "baggage," it is wise to get your doctor's "OK" before embarking on an exercise program. - 2.
 Choose activities that you think you'll enjoy.
 Most people will stick to their exercise program if they are having fun, even though they are working hard. - 3.
 Set aside a regular exercise time.
-Whether this means joining an exercise class or getting up a little earlier every day, make time for this addition to your routine, and don't let anything get in your way.
-Planning ahead will help you get around interruptions in your workout schedule, such as bad weather and vacations.

-- 4. Set short-term goals.
+Whether this means joining an exercise class or getting up a little earlier every day, make time for this addition to your routine and don't let anything get in your way.
+Planning ahead will help you get around interruptions in your workout schedule, such as bad weather and vacations. - 4.
+Set short term goals.
 Don't expect to lose 20 pounds in two weeks.
-It has taken awhile for you to gain the weight or get into your current physical condition, it will take time to lose it or balance out your health.
+It has taken awhile for you to gain the weight; it will take time to lose it.
 Keep a record of your progress and tell your friends and family about your achievements. - 5.
 Vary your exercise program.
 Change exercises or invite friends to join you to make your workout more enjoyable.
-There is no "best" exercise, just the one that works best for you.
+There is no "best" exercise just the one that works best for you.
 It won't be easy, especially at the start.
 But as you begin to feel better, look better and enjoy a new zest for life, you will be rewarded many times over for your efforts.